yuzd610/Neural-Langevin-Machine/10 types/AE-PCD_10_Fashion_mnist/README.md

 3. **Generation**: Sample from learned latent distribution, then decode to image space
 4. **Analysis**: Compare statistical properties and quality of generated items

-## Key Advantages

-- **Scalability**: Significantly faster than operating on 784-dimensional space
-- **Interpretability**: Latent space can be analyzed and visualized
-- **Quality**: Combines representation learning with generative modeling
-- **Flexibility**: Can extend to other image datasets by retraining VAE

 ---